Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 What is All-MiniLM-L6-v2?

-All-MiniLM-L6-v2 is a compact, pre-trained sentence embedding model developed by Sentence Transformers.
-It is designed to convert natural language text -- sentences, phrases, or paragraphs -- into dense vector representations that capture semantic meaning.
+All-MiniLM-L6-v2 is a compact, pre-trained sentence embedding model by Sentence Transformers.
+It converts natural language text -- sentences, phrases, or paragraphs -- into dense vector representations capturing semantic meaning.

 How It Works

-All-MiniLM-L6-v2 is a distilled version of BERT, meaning it retains core architectural components (like self-attention) but in a much smaller and faster format:
+All-MiniLM-L6-v2 is a distilled BERT version, retaining core architectural components in a smaller, faster format:

 Pros of All-MiniLM